 Cancel – the process will not exit and return the user to the entry process as per figure 188.8.131.52.

-The OLD and NEW Codes may be imported into the associated cross reference via an import process.
-This process allows for a Comma Separated Value (CSV) file containing both the OLD and NEW codes to be imported.
+The OLD and NEW Codes as well as the NEW Description may be imported into the associated cross reference via an import process.
+This process allows for a Comma Separated Value (CSV) file containing the OLD and NEW codes as well as the NEW Description (should you require it) to be imported.

 The user may either enter the FULL PATH of the file required for Import or they may use the browse for the file they require.
 If this path has been entered before and the “OK” button was pressed then that file name will appear when re-opening.